 Questions, concerns and problems often occur at night, on weekends and during holidays.
 We encourage caregivers to use our on-call service when these needs arise.
 We want you to feel confident calling for support.
 A team member is always available to speak with you to address your concerns and provide help.
-The Western Reserve Care solutions office number will always work, 24/7, day and night.
+The Hospice of the Western Reserve office number will always work, 24/7, day and night.